MeadCo/ScriptX.Print.Client/README.md

 * an on premise server
 * services on the device (PC)

 We are making the libraries available early in our developments.
-At this time the server system is only avaiable in prototype form in its cloud incarnation but we hope to radiply iterate both server and client code and look forward to comment and/or cooperation from the community.
+At this time the server system is only available in prototype form in its cloud incarnation but we hope to radiply iterate both server and client code and look forward to comment and/or cooperation from the community.